 How will I be taught, and will there be any work outside the class?

-This is an online course you will need your own piano (acoustic or digital) with 88 full-sized keys, a copy of the course repertoire-books (see below) and a computer or tablet with a webcam, microphone and reliable internet connection to take this class.
+For this online course you will need your own piano (acoustic or digital) with 88 full-sized keys, a copy of the course repertoire-books (see below) and a computer or tablet with a webcam, microphone and reliable internet connection.

 Each member will be individually coached, workshop style in front of the class.
 You will be asked to comment on each others performances and on musical styles and textures.
 Involvement through attentive listening and practical illustration is also encouraged.